cristian-aldea/web-toolbox/README.md

 ## Updates

-To update the boilerplate from within your project, run:
+To update the web-toolbox from within your project, run:

 ```bash
 git submodule update --remote
 ```

+you can then rerun the setup script to get the latest features